jcailler/jcailler.github.io/_tabs/miscellaneous.md

 November 2024
 {: .prompt-tip }

-## Artifact Evaluation Template

-If you want to organize an Artifact Evaluation Track and need some templates (author guide, reviewer guide, ...), feel free to reuse [this work](https://drive.google.com/drive/folders/1-AqZA5qwYZGBPhOO9AtJIJvYzne-tAYb?usp=sharing).

 ## Science Popularization

 I love science promotion, and I think that sharing science with everyone is an essential part of our work.
 I participated to (and surprisingly won) a few (French) contests of science promotion: [MT180](https://www.youtube.com/watch?v=LdVQyov38sQ), which is the French edition of 3 minute thesis, and [5 minutes to convince](/assets/pdf/5_minutes_pour_convaincre.pdf).

 I also play an active role in the organization of events for the general public, such as open days or science festivals.
 In particular, I am involved in promoting research among students, especially [girls](https://filles-et-maths.fr/).
 I illustrate logic through games and puzzle-solving, using examples such as the riddles of the [Princess and the tiger](/assets/pdf/tiger.pdf) or the [Dreadbury Mansion](/assets/pdf/agatha.pdf).

+## Artifact Evaluation Track Template

+If you want to organize an Artifact Evaluation track for you workshop or conference and need some templates (author guide, reviewer guide, ...), feel free to reuse [this work](https://drive.google.com/drive/folders/1-AqZA5qwYZGBPhOO9AtJIJvYzne-tAYb?usp=sharing).

 ## Where Did We Meet?